OscarHernandezG/Factory_Engin3D/README.md

 You can remove components from the Inspector window.
 You can load assets from the Assets window.
 You can enter GameMode using the Play, Pause and Tick buttons.
+If you want to know more in detail, please check out [our webside](https://factoryengin3d.github.io)

 ## Inputs & Shortcuts